weaverwhale/Willy-Slackbot/README.md

 gcloud run deploy
 ```

-NOTE: You must enable MemoryStore Redis API and create a Redis instance in the same project.
-The IP will be used as the `REDIS_URL` environment variable in the Cloud Run instance.
+NOTE: You must roll your own Redis service.
+The service's URL will be used as the `REDIS_URL` environment variable in the Cloud Run instance.

 ### :accessibility: Environment Variables